 Handbid used to rent them, but they are so cheap that it did not make sense for us to provide them anymore.
-You can find suitable card swipers on Amazon.com or other online stores like USB Swiper We have had good luck with these Yoosoo MSR90 USB Card Readers from Amazon, but it is important to note that you need to test them with the equipment you intend to use.
+You can find our recommended card swipers at USB Swiper, but it is important to note that you need to test them with the equipment you intend to use.

 How do they work?